-How much moisture does your concrete transmit?
-This is an important question that needs to be addressed before you decide to apply epoxy or paint to your garage floor.
-These products stop “bubbling” due to gasses or moisture escaping from the concrete surfaces, slow vapor transmission, and protect garage concrete flake floors.
+How much moisture does your concrete have?
+This is an important question that needs to be addressed before you decide to apply epoxy or to your garage floor.

 After letting it sit for 24 hours, pull up the plastic sheet and look for any condensation on the underside of the plastic or look for a dark spot on the surface of the concrete.
 Water on the underside of the plastic or a dark spot on the concrete is created from moisture.
-If no moisture exists, then you should be fine and no Moisture/Vapor barrier is needed.
+If no moisture exists, then you should be fine to apply your flake floor epoxy kit.